-To set-up an efficient Ethereum mining rig I recommend using the following equipment:
+To set-up an efficient Ethereum mining rig we recommend using the following equipment:

-(Note: the models of equipment presented here are just examples that have been proven to be efficient as per the author’s experience.)
+(Note: the models of equipment presented here are just examples that have been proven to be effective as per the author’s experience.)

-1- Power supply: Get a Corsair CP-9020139-NA HX1000 1000W 80 Plus Platinum High Performance Power Supply.
-If you don’t want to use Corsair’s power supply, choose another model but make sure it has a power of at least 1000 Watts, so that it can efficiently power the graphic cards of your ethereum mining rig.
+1- Power supply: Get a Corsair CP-9020139-NA HX1000 1000W 80 Plus Platinum High-Performance Power Supply.
+If you don’t want to use Corsair’s power supply, choose another model but make sure it has a power of at least 1000 Watts, so that it can efficiently power the graphics cards of your Ethereum mining rig.

 2- Motherboard: Get an ASUS PRIME Z270-P LGA1151 DDR4 USB 3.0 motherboard.
-If it is out of stock, make sure to purchase a motherboard that is compatible with deployment of 6 graphic cards.
+If it is out of stock, make sure to purchase a motherboard that is compatible with a deployment of 6 graphics cards.

 3- CPU: Get an Intel Dual Core G3900 2.8 GHz 2M Cache CPU.
 You don’t need a more powerful CPU.
 If you go for another CPU model, just make sure that it is compatible with your motherboard.

 4- 6 Graphics cards: Get 6 Gigabyte GeForce GTX 1080 G1 Gaming graphics cards.
 Each graphic card can yield a hash rate of around 31 MH/S. Even though the Nvidia GTX 1080 graphics card is relatively more efficient in mining (higher hash rate per Watt of electrical power consumed), unfortunately, it is out of stock.

 5- 4 GB DDR4 RAM: Efficient Ethereum mining won’t require much RAM, so just get an inexpensive 4 GB RAM.
 Just make sure it is a DDR4 RAM stick.